apache/sling-old-svn-mirror/contrib/extensions/datasource/README.md

 This bundle enables creating and configuring JDBC DataSource in OSGi environment based on OSGi configuration.
 It uses [Tomcat JDBC Pool][1] as the JDBC Connection Pool provider.

-1. Supports configuring the DataSource based on OSGi config wihich rich metatype
+1. Supports configuring the DataSource based on OSGi config with rich metatype
 2. Supports deploying of JDBC Driver as independent bundles and not as fragment
 3. Exposes the DataSource stats as JMX MBean
+4. Supports updating of DataSource connection pool properties at runtime without restart

 Driver Loading
 --------------